Communicable Disease and Outbreaks

 - Check if the disease requires urgent or non-urgent notification (see the tables below)

-- Follow the directions at the top of the table for how to notify – who to call depends on the urgency of the disease.
+- Follow the directions above appropriate table for how to notify – who to call depends on the urgency of the disease.

 - Make sure you have relevant case details available when calling, including: